On the Forgetting of Particle Filters: Introduction

 Particle filter forgetting in our sense has been considered before, at least in \cite{tadic-doucet-recursive}.
 The work of \cite{tadic-doucet-recursive} studies the bias of gradient-based recursive maximum likelihood estimation for state-space models, when a particle filter is used to approximate the required gradients; this is a popular approach for calibrating state-space models \cite{poyiadjis-etal, kantas-etal, schon-etal}.
 The forgetting of the particle filter plays a crucial role in establishing the bias of the maximum likelihood estimate, which is induced by the particle filter's approximation of the gradients (e.g., see the series of Lemmas 5.1 to 5.5 in \cite{tadic-doucet-recursive}).
 They establish an exponential forgetting result (restated as Lemma \ref{lem:easybound} here), which guarantees a Dobrushin coefficient $O(1-\epsilon^N)$, or forgetting in $O(\epsilon^{-N})$ time, which turns out to be extremely loose for large $N$.
 In contrast, assuming similar strong mixing conditions as in \cite{tadic-doucet-recursive}, which is frequently used in the literature --- including many of the theoretical results cited above --- we establish a uniform Dobrushin coefficient for the composition of $O(\log N)$ particle filter steps (Lemma \ref{lem:tvuniform}).

-We then turn to investigate the conditional particle filter (CPF) \cite{andrieu-doucet-holenstein}.
-The CPF algorithm is similar to the particle filter, except for a fixed `reference' path, but its purpose is very different: it defines a Markov transition targeting the so-called smoothing distribution.
-The CPF is typically used within a particle Gibbs algorithm, which plays an important role in Bayesian estimation for time-series data using general state-space models (also known as hidden Markov models). \begin{MVcorr} We prove a forgetting result for the CPF (Theorem \ref{thm:cpfstability}), relying on similar ingredients as for the particle filter, and a new time-uniform $L^p$ error bound for the CPF (Theorem \ref{thm:cpfforget}), which is of independent interest.
-These results are necessary for the analysis of a coupling CPF algorithm and lead to a characterisation of the rate of convergence for CPFs with so-called backward sampling \citep{karjalainen-lee-singh-vihola-mixing}.
+We then turn to investigate the conditional particle filter (CPF) \cite{andrieu-doucet-holenstein}, which is firmly established as an important algorithm for Bayesian estimation of general state-space models.
+The CPF algorithm is similar to the particle filter, except for a fixed `reference' path, but its purpose is very different: it defines a Markov transition targeting the smoothing distribution.
+We prove a forgetting result for the CPF (Theorem \ref{thm:cpfforget}), relying on similar ingredients as for the particle filter, and a new time-uniform $L^p$ error bound for the CPF (Theorem \ref{thm:cpfstability}), which is of independent interest.
+These results are necessary for the analysis of a coupling CPF algorithm and lead to a characterisation of the rate of convergence for CPFs with backward sampling \citep{karjalainen-lee-singh-vihola-mixing}.
+In fact, this rate of convergence result was a major motivation to investigate the broader question of forgetting properties of particle filters: standard results such as uniform-in-time error and ideal filter forgetting (Lemmas \ref{lem:fkcontract} and \ref{lem:pfstability}) were not sufficient for the analysis.

 Section \ref{sec:pochaos} discusses `propagation of chaos' bounds, which measure how similar a subset of $q$ particles is in law to $q$ independent draws from the ideal filter.
 The techniques of the present paper lead to new bounds (Theorems \ref{thm:uniform-poc} and \ref{thm:forget-poc}), which are useful when $q$ is large, unlike present bounds in the literature.
-In Sections \ref{sec:couplings} and \ref{sec:oos}, we discuss implications of our findings to implementable particle filter couplings and show how they can be used to establish a new method for so-called out-of-sequence measurements problem in target tracking.
+In Sections \ref{sec:couplings} and \ref{sec:oos}, we discuss implications of our findings to implementable particle filter couplings and show how they can be used to establish a new method for out-of-sequence measurements problem in non-linear filtering.
 Section \ref{sec:discussion} concludes with a discussion about the findings, the necessity of the assumptions, and future research topics.